KituIco/KituIco/README.md

 ### Hi there 👋

+- 🌱 My friends call me Kitu!
+- 🔭 I’m a passionate computer science graduate who thrives on finding elegant and optimal solutions to problems.
+Whether it’s building websites, developing games, or crafting mobile applications, I’m always up for the challenge.
+- 🎨 Beyond code, I have crafted eye-catching infographics, captivating animations, and other engaging media resources.
+This gives me the privilege to advocate the value of science and technology to various communities.
+- ⚡ Feel free to check out my website at [kituico.github.io](https://kituico.github.io).
+It’s a great place to explore my work and interests!
+- 📫 I’m always excited to hear from fellow enthusiasts and collaborators.
+Reach me out via kvtuico@gmail.com

 <!--
 **KituIco/KituIco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.